mrhappyma/userexedotme/content/about-me.md

 ## 👋 Hi, I'm Dominic!

 I'm a bit of an idiot/crazy person, trying to learn development and get good grades at the same time.
-Unfortonally both things aren't going too well...
+We'll see how that goes.